Leodmanx2/Passive-Recorder/README.md

 was its memory usage; it buffers raw audio samples.
 Passive Recorder buffers AAC packets.
 Given the default (and currently non-configurable) settings, Passive Recorder uses less than a fifth of the memory while maintaining "low" battery usage.
-(That's what Android Studio reports, anyway.
-I have not run my own benchmarks.)
+That's what Android Studio reports, anyway.
+After running each app on my phone for a period of two days, my own phone reports both Echo and Passive Recording as having used 2% of the battery.

 Development is on indefinite hiatus now that I know the FM tuner problem can't be worked around.
 Features that were on the roadmap which I have not